Laat Bhairav

 Laat Bhairava is a small Hindu temple of Bhairava in Varanasi, which is surrounded by Muslim graveyards and Masjid.
 It stands on a small platform and is open to sky covered by temporary shed.

 Ashokan Pillar

-Many sources mention that current structure of Laat Bhariva was earlier one of the Ashokan Pillars and it was 35 feet in height as per Tavernier and was destryoed by Auragzeb in 1669.
-The remaining height was further destroyed in 1809 by Muslims during Hindu Muslim Riots of 1809 and reduced to a size of a stump.
+Many sources mention that current structure of Laat Bhariva was earlier one of the Ashokan Pillars and it was 35 feet in height as per Tavernier and was destroyed by Auragzeb in 1669.
+The remaining height was further destroyed by Muslims during Hindu Muslim Riots of 1809 and the pillar was reduced to a size of a stump.
 This riot is known as Laat Bhairav Riots.
 According to some sources what remained of stupa is now worshiped by Hindus as Laat Bhairav's idol.